babashka/cli/README.md

   -p, --pretty         Pretty-print output.
 ```

-As options can often be re-used in multiple subcommands, you can determine the
+As options can often be reused in multiple commands, you can determine the
 order _and_ selection of printed options with `:order`.
 If you don't want to use
 `:order` and simply want to present the options as written, you can also use a
 vector of vectors for the spec: